ibm-cloud-docs/containers/cs_uc_finance.md

 **The solution**

 They started by containerizing the analysis apps and putting them in the cloud.
 In a flash, their hardware headaches went away.
 They were able to easily design Kubernetes clusters to fit their high-performance CPU, RAM, storage, and security needs.
 And when their analysis apps change, they can add or shrink compute without huge hardware investments.
-With the {[product_name_notm}} horizontal scaling, their apps scale with the growing number of records, resulting in faster regulatory reports. {[product_name_notm}} provides elastic compute resources around the world that are secure and highly performant for full usage of modern compute resources.
+With the {{site.data.keyword.containerlong_notm}} horizontal scaling, their apps scale with the growing number of records, resulting in faster regulatory reports. {{site.data.keyword.containerlong_notm}} provides elastic compute resources around the world that are secure and highly performant for full usage of modern compute resources.

 Now those apps receive high-volume data from a data warehouse on {{site.data.keyword.cloudant}}.
 Cloud-based storage in {{site.data.keyword.cloudant}} ensures higher availability than when it was locked in an on-premises system.
 Since availability is essential, the apps are deployed across global data centers: for DR and for latency too.